 - 1. The department will not pay for any travel expenses, regardless of distance. - 2.
 Students are responsible for all materials & services relating to production of their report (we do not require binding and will not pay for binding).
-If we require printed posters, we will order posters in bulk and will cover the cost of your poster.
+Posters can be printed for free at the Engineering Library.